-Forest City Trailhead: From Route 17 in Huntington Center, turn east onto Camel's Hump Road.
+Forest City Trailhead: From VT-17 in Huntington Center, turn east onto Camel's Hump Road.
 Travel 2.8 miles to the Forest City Trailhead.

-Burrows Trailhead: From Route 17 in Huntington Center, turn east onto Camel's Hump Road.
+Burrows Trailhead: From VT-17 in Huntington Center, turn east onto Camel's Hump Road.
 Travel 3.5 miles to the trailhead.
 Parking available in lot.
-Please note that this trailhead is very popular and the lot may fill.
+Please note that this trailhead is very popular and the lot may fill, especially on weekends.

 Bamforth Ridge (Long Trail) Trailhead: Located on Duxbury Road in Bolton approximately 2.7 miles west of Camel's Hump Road in Duxbury and 3.2 miles east of the intersection of Cochran Road in Jonesville.
 Parking available in small lot.

-Appalachian Gap Trailhead: At the high point on Route 17 in Buel's Gore.
+Appalachian Gap Trailhead: At the high point on VT-17 in Buel's Gore.
 Parking available for access to the Long Trail north towards Camel's Hump (only 12.5 miles!) and south towards Mt.
 Ellen and Mt.
 Abraham.

 Phen Basin multi-use trails: Limited edge-of-the-road parking is available at the ends of Stagecoach Rd, Phen Basin Rd and Basset Hill Rd in Fayston.
 Please be respectful of residents and other traffic.